HuongIvyNguyen/flight_performance/README.md

 + Summ of all the delayed flights for each carrier by year
 + Sum of all diverted flights for each carrier by year
 + New variable is added: on_time = 1 - sum(arrivals)/sum(delayed)
++ New variable is added for calculating the percentage of delayed flights over total flights

 The detailed of this step can be viewed via data/flight_performance_2005_2015.Rmd file.
 At first I plotted the on-time percentage for each carrier by year; however, this plot turned out to be very busy since there are 24 carriers in total.
 The figure was super clustered and squeezed into a corner since the legend takes all the space.